Northern Thailand Trip. Day 1-2: Kuala Lumpur - Chiang Mai

 It was originally known as Chiang Ruak Gate

-We walked towards the inner city wall, passing by restaurants, small-scale hotels, cafes and the like.
+We walked towards the inner city wall, passing by restaurants, small-scale hotels, cafes, and the like.
 I would like to recommend you to get a stay within the city wall.
-After around 20 minutes, we visited the Lanna Forklife Museum.
-It is an interesting museum full of exhibitions about the lives, history and culture of the Lanna people of northern Thailand.
-Entrance fee was THB 90 and THB 45 for adult and kid, respectively, but we bought 3-in-1 museum passes including the visit to the Three Kings Monument and the Chiang Mai Historical Center for THB 180 and THB 80.
+After around 20 minutes, we visited the Lanna Forklift Museum.
+It is an interesting museum full of exhibitions about the lives, history, and culture of the Lanna people of northern Thailand.
+The entrance fee was THB 90 and THB 45 for adults and kids, respectively, but we bought 3-in-1 museum passes, including the visit to the Three Kings Monument and the Chiang Mai Historical Center for THB 180 and THB 80.

 One of the exhibitions about the lives, history and culture of the Lanna people